pikulet/intellex/README.txt

 ## Storing entire document vectors

-We process the document content body and title body separately, so we have two sets of a dictionary and posting list, one for the content body and one for the title body.
+We processed the document content body and title body separately, so we have two sets of a dictionary and posting list, one for the content body and one for the title body.

 In the processing, we store the posting list data as in HW3.
 However, we also store the actual document uniword vector.
 This vector maps the count of every term in the document.
 We subsequently apply log-tf on the counts.
 Previously in HW3, we would just store the length of this vector as the document length.
-Now, we also store the entire vector because we need the vector for relevance feedback (Rocchio Algorithm).
+Now, we also store the entire vector because we need the vector for relevance feedback (see section on Rocchio Algorithm).

 While storing the entire vector takes up a lot of space (370MB), we chose to make this tradeoff.
 The alternative was to run through the entire posting list to reconstruct the document vector during searching time.
 Considering that this process has to be repeated for all the documents involved in the relevance feedback, it would take up a lot of time in searching, compromising on the search efficiency.
-As such, we made the tradeoff and directly stored the vectors.

-Of course, the next alternative is to forego Rocchio expansion altogether, but we still kept it since we were experimenting with Rocchio formula.
+Of course, the next alternative is to forego Rocchio expansion altogether, but we still kept it for experimentation purposes.

 ## Processing document metadata

 DOCUMENT METADATA - TITLE
 When considering how to process the document metadata, we saw that the title was mostly a repetition of the first line of the content.
 That is, there is no additional data in the title.
 This means that the title was meant to separate parts of the content that were deemed more important.
-We can simply weight this VSM score higher later on.
+We thus experimented with giving a higher weight to the title field later on.

 DOCUMENT METADATA - COURT
 Without good prior knowledge on court orders and their nuances, we assigned courts a priority between 1 to 3,